BNFC/bnfc/docs/user_guide.rst

    * - Filename
      - Description
+   * - bnfcPyGenCalc/CalcLexer.g4
+     - Provides the grammar for the lexer.
+   * - bnfcPyGenCalc/CalcParser.g4
+     - Provides the grammar for the parser.
    * - bnfcPyGenCalc/Absyn.py
      - Provides the classes for the abstract syntax.
-   * - bnfcPyGenCalc/ParserDefs.py
-     - Provides Lark with the information needed to build the lexer and parser.
    * - bnfcPyGenCalc/PrettyPrinter.py
      - Provides printing for both the AST and the linearized tree.
    * - genTest.py
      - A ready test-file, that uses the generated frontend to convert input into an AST.
    * - skele.py
      - Provides skeleton code to deconstruct an AST, using structural pattern matching.

-Optionally one may with ``-m``` also create a makefile that contains the target "distclean" to remove the generated files.
+   * - Makefile
+     - The makefile, which uses an Antlr jar file to produce the lexer and parser for Python.

+Make sure the jar for Antlr is accessible from the generated makefile and run the makefile.
+For example, on linux, one can export the following variable from ``.profile``:

+``export ANTLR="$HOME/Downloads/antlr/antlr-4.13.2-complete.jar"``

+Subsequently run ``make``.
+The generated lexer and parser is placed inside the folder used above.

 Testing the frontend
 ....................